Gourviii/Hospital-emergency-room-dahsboard/README.md

-An interactive Hospital Emergency Room Analytics Dashboard built to provide real-time operational insights for hospital administrators and clinical managers.
+ This interactive  Dashboard built to provide real-time operational insights for hospital administrators and clinical managers.

 The dashboard enables time-based filtering and multi-dimensional analysis of ER performance metrics — helping identify bottlenecks, optimize resource allocation, and improve patient outcomes.